LATTER-DAY SAINT ORGAN TRAINING

 Share your materials with potential trainers.
 Even with only minimal training, providing good outlines, class notes, handouts, and resource materials can give students just the confidence they need to offer training on their own.

 Give potential trainers opportunities to help teach organ classes.
 They can demonstrate exercises and projects, observe other students play and offer comment, prepare and teach selected topics, and assist in many other ways.

-Sample LDS Organ Training Outlines (PDF format)
+Sample Latter-day Saint Organ Training Outlines (PDF format)